 When can I test?

-The test can take anywhere from 1-4 hours to complete but is not timed, so please plan accordingly.
-The test will not be offered on days that the College is closed for a holiday or due to inclement weather.
+The test will not be offered on days that the college is closed (including national holidays and closure due to inclement weather).
 Please visit the ECC website for information on campus closures.

 Where can I test?

 The test is offered at our Rolla and Union campuses.